 - a.
 What is the purpose of this text?
-Answer: I - I. To describe the use of AI in the whole world, especially in relation to jobs. - II.
+Answer: II - I. To describe the use of AI in the whole world, especially in relation to jobs. - II.
 To inform about the use of AI after a poll with two thousand people. - b.
 According to the text, what advantages did people see in the use of AI in 2022? - c.
-The text mentions that AI "can generate text, help brainstorm ideas, edit vour writing, and create pictures, audio, and video".
+The text mentions that AI "can generate text, help brainstorm ideas, edit your writing, and create pictures, audio, and video".
 Which of these uses can be more positive in our society and which can be more negative?
 Explain. - d.
 How is AI contributing to the Arts?
-The systems are helping people create productions that were not ossible without AL
+The systems are helping people create productions that were not oint of view, it should not be considered mine since I was the one to provide Al just with a prompt, not with the content.
+5. Should people sell texts, art etc. created with the use of AI as theirs?
+Explain your points of view.

-- 4. In your opinion, if something was created by AI with your prompt, should it be considered yours or not?
+4. In your opinion, if something was created by AI with your prompt, should it be considered yours or not?
 Why?
 Why not?
 Personal answers.
-Example: From my point of view it should no - 5.
-Should people sell texts, art etc. created with the use of AI as theirs?
-Explain your points of view.
+Example: From my

 Personal answers.
 Example: From my perspective, they should not do that as these texts, art etc. were created with the use of AI, not with their own ideas or skills.

-Generating a text can be negative because a person Did You Generating a text can be negative sector a pro-can use it to cheat at school, for example.
+Generating a text can be negative because a person Did You can use it to cheat at school, for example.
 Editing my Know... writing can be a positive use as the Al can give me suggestions to improve my writing.